DOD TERMINATES CONTRACT WITH HOMESAFE ALLIANCE AFTER ONGOING MILITARY HOUSEHOLD GOODS SHIPMENT SHORTFALLS

 -HomeSafe Alliance

-MyBaseGuide reached out to HomeSafe, and requested their comment on how they are addressing the lack of preparation (ie. lack of supplies and scheduling issues) within the assigned contractors.
+In our conversations with HomeSafe, we requested their comment on how they were addressing the lack of preparation (ie. lack of supplies and scheduling issues) within the assigned contractors.
+A HomeSafe Alliance spokesperson provided the following statement:

 Regarding our service providers, we grade them based on our Carrier Quality Index (CQI) score, with timeliness and service as primary factors.